The George Washington University - School of Engineering & Applied Science

 for admission of students to postgraduate university (doctoral) study programmes for acquiring the academic degree of Doctor of Philosophy in the field of Engineering Sciences in the academic year 2019/20:

 In the subjects of Electrical Engineering for the modules

 By choosing courses with the guidance of his or her supervisor, each student can adjust the programme to his or her research interests.

-Postgraduate university (doctoral) study programmes accept applicants with the following degrees: Graduate Engineer, Master of Engineering, or Master of Engineering Sciences (in the subject of Electrical Engineering).
+Postgraduate university (doctoral) study programmes accept applicants with the following degrees: Graduate Engineer, Master of Engineering, or Master of Engineering Sciences (in the subjects of Mechanical Engineering and Naval Architecture).
 The programme is also open to applicants with a degree in related fields, in which case they might need to pass exams in supplemental courses.
 Applicants must have completed a university graduate study programme with 300 ECTS credits including the undergraduate part of the programme, or a university undergraduate study programme of at least 4 years.
-Applicants who have earned a degree from a foreign educational institution are required to attach a decision from a competent authority on the recognition of the foreign degree.
-Additional information about this can be obtained by contacting Faculty of Engineering....
+Applicants who have earned a degree from a foreign educational institution are required to attach a decision from a competent authority on the recognition of the foreign degree....

 Electrical and electronic engineering is one of the widest research fields.
 There are no sectors in industry or science which could develop without innovative electronic